XSSBacon/XSBomber/README.md

 # Updates ⚒
 - 26/01/2023 Released to public ✔✔
 - 23/01/2023 Patched Code ✔✔

-# Common Erros
-~Requirements
-- Install all the modules in install.bat

 # How To Use
 - Run main.py
 - Wait for the console to load